 The symptoms of nonalcoholic fatty liver disease, as well as of other types of liver damage, include the following:

-In the regrettable case that you have been using Roundup and subsequently came to struggle with kidney or liver damage, we will help you gather the necessary evidence and prepare your claim.
+In the regrettable case that you have been using Roundup and subsequently came to struggle with kidney or liver damage, we will help you gather the necessary evidence and prepare your Roundup exposure claim.

-However, we will first check whether you are eligible for taking legal action over the phone, a process that will take approximately 10 minutes.
-With over 35 years of professional experience, we have a transparent approach with every case we handle and we provide fast and efficient legal services.
+With over 35 years of professional experience, we have a transparent approach with every case we handle, and we provide fast and efficient legal services.